sashasochka/sashasochka.github.io/about.md

 ![Here I am at the 2013 Rose Bowl.](/assets/stanford_rosebowl_photo_2013-e1361222975696-940x689.jpg) -->

-I am a second year Software Engineering student at the National Technical University of Ukraine "Kyiv Polytechnic Institute" (or KPI, in short) located in Kyiv, Ukraine.
+I am a third year Software Engineering student at the National Technical University of Ukraine "Kyiv Polytechnic Institute" (or KPI, in short) located in Kyiv, Ukraine.

 I have been fascinated by technology and especially programming since early high-school.